Do your kids LOVE Despicable Me? Zach & Lily are obsessed!

 Lily & Frog Instructions:

 1. Jacket: Starting with pattern packet 1540 Misses’ & Miss Petite from Simplicity; this pattern packet appeared to be the most straight forward and simplistic.
 There are 4 coat options available in this packet, chose pattern A for this costume.
-Purchase the correct length of fabric, based on the chart on the back of the pattern packet.
+Purchase the correct length of fabric, based on the chart on the size chart.
 If you have questions someone in the store will be able to help you.
-In my case, I purchased turquoise fleece for my design: keeping me warm on a chilly Fall New England night AND fleece will not fray as your sewing with it - DOUBLE WIN in my book!
+In my case, I purchased turquoise fleece for my design: keeping me warm on a chilly Fall New England night AND fleece will not fray as your sewing with it - DOUBLE WIN!
 Follow all instructions to create your jacket choice.
 For this costume, I altered the pattern slightly:

 - No Buttons at the shoulder blades